 Meherrin is a very small town located in the state of Virginia.
 With a population of 3,229 people and just one neighborhood, Meherrin is the 171st largest community in Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Meherrin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Meherrin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Meherrin are a mix of both white- and blue-collar jobs.
 Overall, Meherrin is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Meherrin who work in law enforcement and fire fighting (21.41%), sales jobs (14.30%), and healthcare (8.58%).

 Meherrin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.